sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 ## Copy All Styles from Template

 There are cases when you want to copy all styles from one document into another.
-You can use [Document.copy_styles_from_template](https://reference.aspose.com/words/python-net/aspose.words/document/copy_styles_from_template/) method to copy styles from the specified template to a document.
+You can use [Document. copyStylesFromTemplate](https://reference.aspose.com/words/nodejs-net/aspose.words/document/copystylesfromtemplate/) method to copy styles from the specified template to a document.
 When styles are copied from a template to a document, like-named styles in the document are redefined to match the style descriptions in the template.
 Unique styles from the template are copied to the document.
 Unique styles in the document remain intact.
 Below code example shows how to copy styles from one document into another.

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-working_with_styles_and_themes-CopyStyles.py" >}}